Jurong Lake District to create more than 100,000 jobs, 20,000 homes

 The Government has said it plans to transform the area into Singapore's second central business district.

-The new jobs will largely be created in the maritime industry owing to the future Tuas mega port, infrastructure development due to the neighbouring Jurong Industrial Estate, and in the technology sector with the Nanyang Technological University and the planned Jurong Innovation District nearby, URA said.
+The new jobs will be created in sectors such as the maritime industry, with the future Tuas mega port; infrastructure development, due to the neighbouring Jurong Industrial Estate; and in the technology sector with the Nanyang Technological University and the planned Jurong Innovation District nearby, URA said.

 New residential developments will also be built in this western corridor, which will be a mixed-use business district.
 However, the exact mix of private and public development has not yet been determined, the authority said.